Keep your exercise routine going without hurting your fertility.

 Weighing too much can cause hormonal imbalances and problems with ovulation.
 So if you are overweight and are planning to get pregnant, you can up your chances by committing to a healthy eating and regular exercise plan.
 That said, being underweight and not having enough fat cells can also contribute to infertility by hindering your body's ability to produce estrogen—which is a hormone that is essential for ovulation.

-Regular weight fluctuations aside, try to keep a balanced weight by following a diet full of foods that are healthful and that you love.
+Regular weight fluctuations aside, try to keep a balanced weight by following a diet full of foods that are healthy and that you love.
 To figure out what your ideal, 'normal' weight is and help you maintaining it, you can refer to your body mass index and make sure it falls within what's considered normal (18.5 and 24.9).

 4. Favor moderate workouts.